Combining clinical and research excellence

 Grace's PhD experience at the Melbourne Dental School

 "I am mostly interested in doing research work with vigour and creativity in dentistry.
 I believed the Melbourne Dental School would be an ideal place for me to pursue a PhD.
 In addition to the Dental School's research program matching my oral clinical background, I was impressed with the rich research culture reflected in the interdisciplinary collaborations the School has with other departments and research institutes.
-I believed trianing here would contribute to my academic goal of conducting in-depth research."
+I believed training here would contribute to my academic goal of conducting in-depth research."

 The Melbourne Dental School provided Grace with the opportunity to attend major conferences during her PhD study.